Renita Murimi, PhD, CISSP

 Office: SB Hall #240

-Renita Murimi, PhD, CISSP joined the Gupta College of Business as Associate Professor of Cybersecurity.
-Renita received a PhD and MS in Electrical Engineering from New Jersey Institute of Technology, and a Bachelors of Engineering (with Distinction) in Electronics and Communications from Manipal University, India.
-Her research interests are in the areas of computational social science, cybersecurity, blockchain and network science.
+Renita Murimi received her PhD and MS in Electrical Engineering from New Jersey Institute of Technology.
+Previously, she received a Bachelor of Engineering (with Distinction) in Electronics and Communications from Manipal University, India.
+She also holds the (ISC2) Certified Information Systems Security Professional (CISSP) certification.